Affordable Housing & Grant Close-Out Management Plan

 Verification of Continued Affordability

-The three “Return to Sender” homes, and 37 “No Response” homes are under review in the Jackson County Records and via the City’s Water Service Department to verify occupancy.
+The City will mail annual residency verification requests to verify continued affordability.
+All “Return to Sender” requests received from the annual NSP homes residency verification mailings will prompt a review in the Jackson County Records and via the City’s Water Service Department records to verify occupancy.

 Estimated Close-Out Date